Jim Umbarger

-James Harold Umbarger (born February 17, 1953) is an American former professional baseball pitcher.
+James Harold Umbarger (February 17, 1953 – August 5, 2024) was an American professional baseball pitcher.
 He attended Grant High School in Van Nuys, California, and was the 33rd pick in the 1971 Major League Baseball draft by the Cleveland Indians, but opted to attend Arizona State University.
 In 1974, The Sporting News named Umbarger as honorable mention on the All-America team.
 He was later selected in the 16th round of the 1974 Major League Baseball draft by the Texas Rangers.

-Umbarger made his major league debut in April, of 1975, with the Rangers, and had a successful rookie season for the team, going 8-7 in 56 games (12 of them starts, with 2 shutouts), with a 4.12 ERA.
-The following season, Umberger started 30 games for the Rangers, going 10-12 (with 3 shutouts) with a 3.15 ERA.
+Umbarger made his major league debut in April, of 1975, with the Rangers, and had a successful rookie season for the team, going 8–7 in 56 games (12 of them starts, with 2 shutouts), with a 4.12 ERA.
+The following season, Umbarger started 30 games for the Rangers, going 10–12 (with 3 shutouts) with a 3.15 ERA.